iAmKankan/Data-Gathering-And-Preprocessing/datatransformation.md

 * In Machine learning or Deep Learning, some of the models such as Linear Regression, Logistic Regression, Artificial Neural Networks assume that features are normally distributed and can perform much better if the features provided to them during modeling are normally distributed.

+* A normal distribution is sometimes informally called a bell curve.
+* Samples of the Gaussian Distribution follow a bell-shaped curve and lies around the mean.
+The mean, median, and mode of Gaussian Distribution are the same.

 * In probability theory, a normal (or Gaussian) distribution is a type of continuous probability distribution for a real-valued random variable.

  ![image](https://user-images.githubusercontent.com/12748752/132567846-965a6592-ed4b-4458-baa4-3baefb0cf88f.png)
-* Samples of the Gaussian Distribution follow a bell-shaped curve and lies around the mean.
-The mean, median, and mode of Gaussian Distribution are the same.

 ### Various Transformations to change the distribution of features
 ![Light](https://user-images.githubusercontent.com/12748752/126914730-b5b13ba9-4d20-4ebf-b0ed-231af4c8b984.png)